ohlogic/py3dEngine/README.md

 # Features

-1) The 3d Engine can load objects from Blender, wavefront files I think.
+1) The 3d Engine can load objects from Blender, wavefront files.

 2) There is rotation and movement of each object loaded.